Nakdimon/strategy-pattern/README.md

 ## Examples

-Within the `/src` dir you will find an examples of the adapter pattern.
+Within the `/src` dir you will find an examples of the strategy pattern.

+It emulates the different compression strategies that a user might request when compressing a file.
+Depending on the context set, it can either compress files as ZIP or RAR.

 ## To run the tests